-Into the Wild: 8 Sex Positions to Do Anywhere But In Bed
+Into the Wild: Do These Sex Positions Anywhere But in Bed

 "The standing partner will be doing most of the work in this position, but being in a pool will definitely ease some of that burden," says Nelson.

-Pro tip: Squeeze your vaginal walls tight and do kegel exercises while your lover is thrusting, which will add tightness and pleasure for both parties.
+Pro tip: Squeeze your vaginal walls tight, and do kegel exercises while your lover is thrusting.
+This will add tightness and pleasure for both parties.

 Illustration: